In the 1960s and 1970s, observations of Mars and Venus showed that

 too into a furnace, if the starting conditions had been only a little

 different.
-(Into the 21st century the question of whether Venus was in fact once a watery planet remained unresolved.)
+Into the 21st century, the disturbing question of whether Venus was in fact once a watery planet remained a subject of research and speculation.)
 (8*)

 |In the late 1970s Michael Hart pursued the